digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ### IAM Authentication

-- Authorisation is controlled by DB Engine, Permissons are assigned to the local DB User IAM is NOT Used to authorise, only for authentication.
+- Authorization is controlled by DB Engine, Permissions are assigned to the local DB User IAM is NOT Used to authorize, only for authentication.
 - Policy attached to Users or Roles maps that identity onto the RDS User

--

 ## Amazon Aurora

 - Cluster
-- A single prmary instance + 0 or replicas
+- A single primary instance + 0 or replicas
 - No local storage, uses a shared cluster volume, SSD Based 128Tib 6 Replicas AZs
-- Primmary Instnce and a number of replicas, replication happens at a storage level.
+- Primary Instance and a number of replicas, replication happens at a storage level.
 - Cross 3 AZs, Avoids data loss
 - Up to 15 Replicas and any of them can be the failover target for replication.
 - All SSD Based on High IOPS, Low latency
 - Storage is billed on based on whats used.
 - High Water mark - billed for most used
 - Storage which is freed up can be reused
-- Replicas can be added and romved without requiring storage provisioning
+- Replicas can be added and removed without requiring storage provisioning
-- Auroa Cluster enpoint always points top the primary instance
+- Aurora Cluster endpoint always points top the primary instance
-- Reader Endpoint will loadballance accross all replicias
+- Reader Endpoint will load ballance across all replicas
 - Custom Endpoints
 - No free tier.
 - Compute - hourly charge, per second 10 minute minimum.
 - Storage - GB-Month consumed, IO cost per request
 - 100% DB Size in backups are included
 - Backtrack can be used to rewind to a previous point in time
-- Fast clone make a new databse MUCH faster than copying all the data  copy-on-write
+- Fast clone make a new database MUCH faster than copying all the data copy-on-write

 ## Aurora Serverless